Randomized Black-Box PIT for Small Depth +-Regular Non-commutative Circuits: Black-Box Randomized PIT for Small Depth +-Regular Circuits

-Then, $f$ can be transformed into a $s^{(d^+-1)}$-ordered power-sum polynomial while preserving its non-zeroness. \end{theorem} \begin{proof} The proof is by induction on the number of $\sum$ layers in the circuit.
+\begin{proof} The proof is by induction on the number of $\sum$ layers in the circuit.
 In the rest of the proof, $+$-regular circuits are referred to as circuits.
 The number of $\sum$ layers in the circuit is denoted as $d^+=(d+1)/2$, and we refer to $d^+$ as $+$-depth of the circuit. \begin{itemize} \item {\bf Base Cases: } The theorem holds for the base cases: $d^+=1$ (linear forms), and $d^+=2$ (as shown in \cite{AJMR19}) and $d^+=3$ as established in Theorem \ref{f-to-powersum-d5}. \item {\bf Inductive Step: } \begin{itemize} \item {\bf Induction Hypothesis: } For the induction hypothesis, we assume that the theorem holds for any polynomial $g$ computed by a circuit of size $s$ and $+$-depth $(d^+-1)$.
 Specifically, this means that $g$ can be converted to an \emph{$s^{(d^+-1)}$-ordered power-sum polynomial} while preserving non-zeroness. \end{itemize}

 Now, suppose $f$ is computed by a $+$-depth $d^+$ circuit of size $s$.
 We can express this polynomial as: